snap-stanford/roland/README.md

 This repository contains implementations for the ROLAND paper.

 ## Replication Materials
+### Accessing Datasets
+Please see the `get_roland_public_data.sh` script for accessing publicly available datasets used in our paper from [Stanford Large Network Dataset Collection](http://snap.stanford.edu/data/index.html).

+We have provided MD5 values of datasets at `public_dataset_MD5.txt` for you to verify the correctness of downloaded datasets.

+### Run Experiments in the Paper
 `./run/roland_publication`
-Please see the `get_roland_public_data.sh` script for accessing publicly available datasets from [Stanford Large Network Dataset Collection](http://snap.stanford.edu/data/index.html).
-We have provided MD5 values of datasets at `public_dataset_MD5.txt` for you to verify the correctness of downloaded datasets.

 ## Getting Table Representation of Experiment Results
 We first upload logs to the TensorBoard Dev following tutorial [here](https://www.tensorflow.org/tensorboard/dataframe_api).
 This would allow you to obtain a `experiment_id`.